 For 18 years she was a contributing columnist and news writer for the New York Times where she covered family relationships, personal finance, the women's movement and real estate investment issues, among other topics (search NY Times website "by Andree Brooks" and/or Andrée Aelion Brooks).
-Lately, she has been writing occasional guest essays on life as an older American the weekend editions of the Wall Street Journal.
-She also regularly contributes to Hadassah Magazine, among other publications.
+She hass also written occasional guest essays on life as an older American the weekend editions of the Wall Street Journal.
+And she has regularly contributed to Hadassah Magazine, among other publications.

-Brooks is an Associate Fellow at Yale University and the founder and first president of the Women’s Campaign School at Yale (wcsyale.org).
+Brooks is an Associate Fellow at Yale University and the founder and first president of the Women’s Campaign School at Yale, how called The Campaign School at Yale (tcsyale.org).
 The purpose of the non-partisan, non-agenda based School is to train more women worldwide in the skills needed to win elective office.
 She is also an historical adviser and board member of the Gomez Mill House and historic site in Marlboro, N.Y., the oldest surviving Jewish residence in the United States (gomez.org).

 In 1990, Brooks received the American Jewish Woman of Achievement award from the American Jewish Committee.
 In 2001, she received a special award from the Consulate General of Israel in conjunction with the American Sephardi Federation for her work in Sephardic History.
 And in 2003 she received the Mark Twain Award from the Connecticut Press Club as well as it being named a finalist in the National Jewish Book Awards.
 She has also received an outstanding achievement award from the National Federation of Press Women, among other writing honors.

 She is the author of the award-winning book and materials created under the umbrella heading of “Children of Fast Track Parents,” which were featured on the Oprah Winfrey show, and later made into a PBS hour-long documentary with her advice, input, script outline and consulting services.
-The documentary, newly-available for purchase, was nominated for a regional Emmy.
+The documentary, available for purchase on amazon.com, was nominated for a regional Emmy.